 In America, barbecue came about in the late 1800s during Western cattle drives, according to research.
-The cowboys were fed meats, such as brisket, that required five to seven hours of cooking to tenderize.
+The cowboys and Native Americans were fed meats, such as brisket, that required five to seven hours of cooking to tenderize.
 Pork ribs, venison, and goat were also used.

-The English word, barbecue, is recognized as starting off with the Taino Indians, as well as with the Spanish explorers.
-Initially, barbecue was popular in the states of Massachusetts and Virginia then migrated south to the Carolinas, Tennessee, Alabama, and Kentucky.
+The English word, barbecue, is recognized as starting off with the Taino Indians, as well as with the Spanish explorer.
+Initially, barbecue was popular in the states of Massachusetts and Virginia then migrated to South Carolina, North Carolina, Kansas City, Tennessee, Alabama, and Kentucky.

 Barbecue got its start as whatever meat could be caught, from pigs to chickens to rabbits and squirrels.